 - Certificate of occupancy

-- Certificate of incorporation from Illinois Secretary of State
+- Articles of Incorporation from the Illinois Secretary of State

 - Seating chart drawn to scale, including outdoor patio space if applicable

 2022 - Endorsement ApplicationPlease complete this application if you want to add any of the listed endorsements to your liquor license.
 The available endorsements are listed on the application along with the license classes that are eligible to apply for endorsements.
 Please note that submission of an Endorsement Application does not guarantee that an endorsement will be granted.
 All applications will be reviewed by the appropriate reviewing body, specifically the Local Liquor Control Commissioner and/or the City Council.